traumverloren/hamster-walkie-talkie/README.md

 # Hamster walkie talkies

 Make a pair (or army) of ridiculous toy hamsters that can send/receive voice messages from anywhere in the world using MQTT.
+Touch his hand and record and send a message to other hamsters.

 Be prepared to debug hamsters!

 ![hamster-diagram](https://github.com/traumverloren/hamster-walkie-talkie/assets/9959680/cb510b99-b6fe-473c-b431-5e8818b493fc)